datatrail-jhu/00_intro/manuscript/03_other_accounts.md

 ![rstudio.cloud choose account](images/03_other_accounts/03_cdsintro_other_accounts-36.png)

 Then, click 'Create Account' and you're all set!
-You now have an rstudio.cloud account!
+You now have an RStudio Cloud account!

 ### DataCamp Account